vuepress-reco/vuepress-theme-reco/docs/en/docs/guide/builtin-page.md

 :::tip
 The theme has built-in pages that are independent pages with specific functions, that can be used to enrich the functionality of the site, such as placing the page entry on `navabr`.

+If want to register pages，please refer to [here](/en/docs/theme/pages.html)。
 :::

 **Blog List Page**